Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First Spacecraft to Land on the Moon

-The Russian spacecraft Luna 9 completed a 250,000-mile trip and successfully became the first spacecraft to soft-land on the Moon.
-Luna 9 transmitted pictures of the Moon's surface back to Earth.
-The mission demonstrated that the Moon's surface was strong enough to support the weight of a large spacecraft.
+The Russian spacecraft Luna 9 completes a trip of 250,000 miles (402,336 kilometers) and successfully becomes the first spacecraft to make a soft landing on the Moon.
+Luna 9 transmits pictures of the Moon's surface back to Earth.
+The mission demonstrates that the Moon's surface is strong enough to support the weight of a large spacecraft.

 June 2, 1966